 The evaluator shall run the command find - L. -perm /002 inside the application's data directories to ensure that all files are not world-writable.
-The command should not print any files (for this test, directories are not considered to be files).
+The command should not print any files.

 The evaluator shall run the SysInternals tools, Process Monitor and Access Check (or tools of equivalent capability, like icacls.exe) for Classic Desktop applications to verify that files written to disk during an application's installation have the correct file permissions, such that a standard user cannot modify the application or its data files.
 For Windows Universal Applications the evaluator shall consider the requirement met because of the AppContainer sandbox.